The CDC sees signs of a late summer COVID wave

 Immunity from vaccinations and previous infections helps

-Even if infections, emergency visits and hospitalization continue to rise to produce another wave, most experts don't expert a surge would be anywhere as severe as previous summers, largely because of the immunity people have from previous infections and vaccinations.
+Even if infections, emergency room visits and hospitalizations continue to rise to produce another wave, most experts don't expert a surge that would be anywhere as severe as those in previous summers, largely because of the immunity people have from previous infections and vaccinations.

 Some are skeptical the country will see a summer wave of any significance.